We have a serious credibility problem when people dress inappropriately for Christian fellowship.

-Perhaps you’re already asking, “Where is he going with this?”
+“Where is he going with this?” you’re asking.
 Stay with me.
+You might be surprised.

 This is an urgently needed message for the Church.

-A failure to dress with the right clothing could significantly damage the reputation of your Church.
+A failure to wear the right clothing could significantly damage the reputation of your Church.
 It might even cause people to question the authenticity of the gospel.

 What is the acceptable dress code for the Church?